Introduction: Lemon Lavender Cupcakes

 Dried lavender can be found randomly in specialty food stores, markets and online (Amazon).
 I actually found this beautiful big jar of lavender at Home Goods!!
 Yes I love them.
 You can also purchase lavender oil, which is the same.

-A little heads-up for those first timers - lavender may be somewhat of a required taste for those who aren't crazy about floral flavors.
+A little heads-up for those first timers - lavender may be somewhat of an acquired taste for those who aren't crazy about floral flavors.
 If it's your first time, just add 1 tsp. of dried lavender to this recipe (or 2 drops of oil).

 1 1/2 c flour